HONG KONG DISNEYLAND

 Tomorrowland – Space Mountain and Buzz Lightyear Astro Blasters

-Visitors can use their park entry tickets in Fastpass machines to obtain a timed ticket for priority entry to these attractions.
-During periods when demand for rides is low the Fastpass Service is often suspended.
+Visitors can use their park entry tickets in Fastpass machines to obtain a timed ticket for priority entry, up to 2 hours in advance, to these attractions.
+During certain periods when demand for rides is low the Fastpass Service may be suspended.

 DISNEYLAND HOTELS

-There are two hotels at Hong Kong Disneyland;
+There are three hotels at Hong Kong Disneyland;

 HONG KONG DISNEYLAND HOTEL